sukikrishna/Fault_Tolerant_Chat_App/ENGINEERING_NOTEBOOK.md

 # Engineering Notebook

+We have developed a distributed chat application that supports fault tolerance through replication and ensures data persistence across failures.
+The full source code is available [here](https://github.com/sukikrishna/Fault_Tolerant_Chat_App/tree/main/src).
+More details on the code structure and how to run the code can be found in the [`README.md`](https://github.com/sukikrishna/Fault_Tolerant_Chat_App/tree/main)

 ## Leader Follower Architecture Summary

 We built this distributed chat application using a leader-follower model (as shown in Figure 1).
 In our system, the clients interact with a leader server that handles all writes, logins, and reads.
 Every write operation (e.g., user creation, message send, account deletion) is recorded in a persistent SQLite database, and the same update is serialized and sent to all followers using gRPC.